acosta-andres-r/budget-trackers/README.md

 </div>

 ### Description
-With this application, you will be able to log transactions to be display in a chart.
+With this application, you will be able to log transactions and display them in a chart.
 All the functionalities were created by using Webpack, MongoDB, Node, Express, JavaScript, and HTML.

 ### Table of Contents